-All students are expected to complete a sequence of foundational research courses that occur in semesters two and four within the professional phase of the occupational therapy program.
-These courses are designed to provide students with information critical for competence as a consumer of research in the practice of occupational therapy and to prepare for their capstone coursework.
+All students are expected to complete a sequence of research courses which span three semesters within the professional phase of the occupational therapy program.
+These courses are designed to provide students with information critical for competence as a consumer of research in the practice of occupational therapy.